 what about the tournament at olivas links? although it was stableford i turned in my gross score. will this count as a tournament score?

-Participants in SCGA tournaments must read the following information and are responsible for knowing the rules and regulations for participation in SCGA events.
-See links on the right for more information on SCGA policies.
+Participants in SCGA competitions must read the following information and are responsible for knowing the rules and regulations for participation in SCGA events.

-The Southern California Golf Association (SCGA) reserves the right to decline or withdraw any entry at any time.
+Entries and Eligibility: The Southern California Golf Association (SCGA) reserves the right to accept, decline or withdraw any entry at any time.
 Any person whose entry is accepted shall be subject to the rules and conditions of play set forth by the SCGA.
 The reason for rejection of entry may include, but is not limited to, unbecoming conduct.
-By entering an SCGA-administered event, all participants agree that there are certain risks inherent in the game of golf and accept personal and sole liability for all such risks, including, but not limited to, any health-related risks.
+By entering an SCGA-administered competition, all participants agree that there are certain risks inherent in the game of golf and accept personal and sole liability for all such risks, including, but not limited to, any health-related risks.

-Eligibility for CGA Events (California Amateur Championship and CGA Senior Amateur Championship): All players must be amateurs and members of a current SCGA, NCGA or PLGASC club and meet index and any stated age requirements.
+Eligibility for SCGA Competitions: All players must be amateurs and members of a current SCGA member club and meet index and any stated age requirements.

 Exempt Players: Exempt players include, but are not limited to, those listed for each event, and must meet eligibility requirements for that event.
 Exempt players must register for the event prior to the entry closing date.